sduclassroom/splab1/variants/variant01.md

 ### Variant 01
 Output the following information:

-* Top 10 referers as per the total number of bytes downloaded by them
+* Top 10 referrers as per the total number of bytes downloaded through them
-* Total number of bytes downloaded for each of the them
+* Total number of bytes downloaded through each of the them
-* Percentage of bytes downloaded by each of them
+* Percentage of bytes downloaded through each of them with respect to the total number of bytes downloaded through these 10 referrers.

 Sample output: